1200 18th Street Northwest

 Qualifications and Experience

-- Demonstrated interest in conservation and commitment to the mission of the National Audubon Society and political insight of the nexus between Congress and environmental issues needed.
+- Genuine interest in conservation, the mission of the National Audubon Society, and social and environmental justice.

 Minimum Education Required